 Data Retention Policy

 A substandard data retention policy is risky in any field, but especially when it comes to legal work.
 Firms must ensure that former employees don't have access to data when they leave, data is organized and stored securely, and workers have consistent standards for the use of personal devices.
 They also need to prioritize mobile security, as more legal employees are working remotely.

-As a legal firm operating domestically, you're contending with a number of regulatory frameworks including FRCP, ESI, GDPR, and more.
+As a legal firm operating domestically, you're contending with a number of regulatory frameworks including FRCP, ESI, the E.U.'s General Data Protection Regulation (GDPR), and more.
 In order to best meet these requirements, we recommend these essential security tools for our clients in the legal services industry: